 It should also be worth the trouble of eating!
 Protein powders that include all nine essential amino acids are whey and egg protein powder.
 I’m also a big fan of pea protein powder, which you can read more about here.

 What’s In These Chocolate Peanut Butter Protein Bars?

 These protein bars have A LOT of yummy flavors, yet the ingredients are relatively simple.

 - Rolled oats: Old-fashioned rolled oats are the ideal consistency for this recipe, especially if you’re a fan of chewy protein bars.
 Plus, they’re packed with fiber.

 - Chia seeds: Because chia seeds are also high in protein and fiber, they are excellent additions to any protein bar.
 I pretty much add them to everything; vinaigrettes, jams, and puddings!

-- Vanilla protein powder: I like this particular brand of vanilla protein powder because it has only three ingredients.
+- Protein powder: I like this particular brand of protein powder because it has only three ingredients.
 NONE OF WHICH are artificial sweeteners.
 It’s GMO-free, too.

 - Dark cocoa powder: Cocoa is great.
 Now, this may come as a surprise, but cocoa can help regulate your appetite!

 - Ground cinnamon: If you’re trying to lose weight and get rid of some belly fat, start regularly adding cinnamon to your diet.

 - Creamy peanut butter: Great source of protein right here.